Bois1/Bois1/README.md

 - 🌱 I’m constantly learning and exploring new technologies.
 - 💬 Ask me about web development, Backend Engineering, and other interesting stuff.
 - 📫 How to reach me: [tundepetra0@gmail.com](mailto:tundepetra0@gmail.com)
-- 🤝  I'm open to colla
+- 🤝 I'm open to collaborating on exciting projects as a backend developer, designer, or dev rel.

 ## Skills
 <p align="left">